 Chapter 6.
-Using Red Hat JBoss Developer Studio with a Booster Project
+Using Red Hat Developer Studio with a booster project

-- Click Browse, navigate to the root of your booster project, and click Open.
+- Navigate to the project folder of your booster and click Open.

 - Start editing your project after your import is complete.

-git directly in the IDE.
-Alternatively, you can use Red Hat JBoss Developer Studio to make changes and push those changes with the
+Red Hat Developer Studio provides tooling for committing and pushing code through Git directly in the IDE.
+Alternatively, you can use Red Hat Developer Studio to make changes and push those changes with the Git CLI.

-- Ensure you have saved all files with changes that you intend to commit.
+- All files with changes that you intend to commit are saved.

-- Right click on the root of the project Project Explorer or Package Explorer view.
+- In Developer Studio, right click on the root of the project Project Explorer or Package Explorer view.